Kondo overscreening in the presence of superconductivity: The Model

 that remains constant while both $g$ and $J$ are running coupling constants that vary with the energy scale.
-This parameter could take either real value or purely imaginary value.
+This parameter could take either a real value or a purely imaginary value.
 In Fig.\ref{fig:RGplot-plot}, constant $d$ surfaces are shown via lines with arrows and denote the boundaries between the phases.
-These phases are plotted in Fig.\ref{fig:RGplot-plot}.
+These phases are illustrated in Fig.\ref{fig:RGplot-plot}.
 We shall also use this parameter $d$ to label various impurity phases in the model in the later sections.
 Notice that, at the diagonal line $J=2g$, the two equations (Eq.\eqref{ggflow} and Eq.\eqref{jjflow}) become the same, where the flow lines above represent the Kondo phase, whereas the lines below represent the other three phases.
+The weak-coupling renormalization group equations (Eqs. \eqref{ggflow} and \eqref{jjflow}) (obtained exactly from the Bethe Ansatz analysis) describe how the couplings evolve from the non-interacting point ($g=J=0$).
+They reveal that, depending on the relative strength of $g$ and $J$, the boundary coupling $J$ can either grow strong or diminish to zero, indicating at least two different regimes.
+By diagonalizing the Hamiltonian and carefully analyzing the spectrum, we find that the full-phase diagram actually comprises four distinct boundary phases, each exhibiting a unique low-energy behavior.
+Although the RG equations reveal how the two couplings evolve, they do not determine whether the model flows to strong or weak coupling fixed points (if such fixed points exist).
+To pinpoint the infrared fixed points, we employ the Bethe Ansatz.